JeffInChrist/azure-docs-sdk-dotnet/api/overview/azure/resourcemanager.monitor-readme-pre.md

 ## Contributing

-For details on contributing to this repository, see the contributing guide.
+For details on contributing to this repository, see the [contributing guide][cg].

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring